HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 #### Font

-Just as was the case in 2020, the shorthand `font` came in behind all of its common longhand counterparts, with `font-size` leading the way and taking the top spot from last year’s winner, `font-weight`.
+Just as was the case in 2020, the shorthand `font` came in behind all of its common longhand counterparts, with `font-size` leading the way and taking the top spot from last year's winner, `font-weight`.

 {{ figure_markup(
   image="usage-of-font-shorthand-vs-longhands.png",